youssef06/show-around/README.md

 Show-Around: a Wit.ai Powered Facebook Messenger Bot
 ====================================================
-This is a Facebook Messenger Bot that will send you pictures of places you're interested in.
+A Facebook Messenger Bot that will send you pictures of places you're interested in.

 ![Bot screen](img/wit3.gif)